Nyle DiMarco: Career

 In 2013, DiMarco had a leading role in the independent film In the Can, an American Sign Language Films production.
 In 2014 and 2015, he played the recurring role of Garrett Banducci in Switched at Birth on the Freeform network.

 DiMarco was doing freelance modeling for about a year before he was contacted by America's Next Top Model producers in 2015.
 They scouted him via his social media without realizing he was deaf.
 He was named the winner of the season after beating out Mamé Adjei in the season finale.
-He is the only deaf male in the show's history, the first deaf winner, and the second male to win.
+He is the only deaf male in the show's history, the first deaf winner, and the second male contestant to win.

 Shortly after winning the competition, DiMarco signed with Wilhelmina Models in New York City.

 On March 8, 2016, DiMarco was announced as one of the celebrities who would compete on season 22 of Dancing with the Stars.
 He was partnered with professional dancer Peta Murgatroyd.
 DiMarco is the second deaf contestant to compete on the show after Marlee Matlin.
 On May 24, 2016, DiMarco and Murgatroyd were announced as the winners of the season.
 DiMarco became the first deaf celebrity to win any global version of BBC Worldwide's Dancing with the Stars franchise.

 In 2016, DiMarco appeared in the Hulu comedy series Difficult People.
 Later on, he appeared on Tóc Tiên's music video for "Big Girls Don't Cry" in January and Alex Newell's music video for "Basically Over You (BOY)" in March.

 In June 2016, DiMarco walked for Giorgio Armani at Milan Fashion Week Spring/Summer 2017.

 DiMarco was featured on DIVERSEability Magazine's 2017 Summer issue.
 He was also honored as DEAF LIFE Magazine's "Deaf Person of the Year" (January 2017 issue).

 DiMarco played the lead role in Dan + Shay's "Tequila" music video, which premiered in February 2018.

 In 2025, he produced and directed his first full-length film, Deaf President Now! which was distributed with Apple TV.
 The film is presented as a documentary focusing on the 1988 protests at Gallaudet University.
 He was subsequently nominated for 2 Primetime Emmy Awards for Outstanding Documentary or Nonfiction Special and for Outstanding Directing for a Documentary/Nonfiction Program.